-Email marketing is a very effective way to connect with your customers, and others, who have subscribed to your mailing list.
+Email marketing and automation is a very effective way to connect with your customers, and others, who have subscribed to your mailing list.

 Email is also evolving.
 You can target your customers with relevant special offers based on their buying habits.
 Emails are interactive.
 Now your customers can make secure purchases directly from within their email with just one click.

 Email is an excellent method to establish long-term relationships with your customers.
 Email marketing allows you to educate your clients, and share tips and tricks related to your niche.
 In turn, you can receive great feedback from your customers and new product ideas by the creative use of competitions and surveys.
 Email is an efficient way to drive customers to your website.

 4. Mobile marketing

 Most of your customers use mobile devices.
 In 2018, more than 50% of internet traffic comes from smartphones and tablets (source: Statista).
 Therefore, a website that is responsive to mobiles is essential.

 It is now more likely that eCommerce customers will reach your website from a smartphone or tablet.

 Many people from across the age ranges are becoming more confident with buying products and services through their mobile devices.

 Marketing Week reported that 33% of 18—24-year-olds preferred to buy products directly through Facebook.
 This statistic should encourage businesses to create a marketing budget for social media.
 Run a Facebook Ads mobile campaign directed at this age group.

 Mobile marketing is changing the face of eCommerce, just look at the rise of Uber as an example.
 There are over a million apps available for smartphones and tablets.
 PayPal and Apple Pay working with banks and other institutions will affect the way we move our money.
 So now is the time to consider mobile-first, when creating your eCommerce marketing campaigns.